-Quentin Tarentino introduced the trope of the “pretty gangster” to the world; men in black suits, with white shirts and black ties, as seen in the movie Reservoir dogs.
+Quentin Tarentino introduced the “pretty gangster”: men in black suits with white shirts and black ties, as seen in the film Reservoir Dogs.
 This became an iconic image in the 1990s.

-Eye is internationally acclaimed for its knowledge of and expertise in the field of film restoration, research, and education.
-The organization has 185 employees who do their very best to make everything you would want to know about film easily accessible.
-For young and old, for film enthusiasts and professionals, and from constantly changing perspectives, Eye focuses on film as an art form, as entertainment, and as part of digital visual culture.Filmmuseum
+Eye is renowned worldwide for its knowledge and expertise in the field of film restoration, research and education.
+The organization has 185 employees who make every effort to bring everything you could want to know about film within reach.
+For young and old, film enthusiasts and professionals: Eye sheds light on film from an ever-changing perspective as art, entertainment and part of digital visual culture.Filmmuseum